-For the week beginning April 12, 2022, the Temporary Urgency Change Order (TUCO) is controlling exports at the Central Valley Project (CVP) and the State Water Project (SWP).
+For the week beginning 5/10/2022, the Temporary Urgency Change Order (TUCO) is controlling exports at the Central Valley Project (CVP) and the State Water Project (SWP).
 More details on the TUCO can be found below.
-Combined exports on 4/12/2022 are 1,500 cfs resulting in an Old and Middle River Index (OMRI) of -1,500 cfs and 13.7% of inflow diverted (14-day average).
+Combined exports on 5/10/2022 are 1,200 cfs resulting in an Old and Middle River Index (OMRI) of -1,100 cfs and 13.6% of inflow diverted (14-day average).
 The Delta Cross Channel (DCC) gates remain closed for seasonal requirement consistent with D-1641 and the CVP Proposed Action.
-The SWP is exporting this week and no outages are planned.
+The SWP is exporting this week; however, there will be a maintenance outage from 5/15/2022 - 5/20/2022 in which no pumping or salvage will occur during this timeframe.

-The distribution of the juvenile natural origin winter-run (WR) Chinook salmon population estimated to be in the Delta in conjunction with flows forecasted at Freeport and STARS entrainment modeling into the interior Delta, resulting in an overall risk of entrainment into the central and south Delta from the Sacramento River similar to the previous week and estimated to remain medium.
-Based on monitoring data, hydrological conditions, and seasonal timing, the Salmon Monitoring Team (SaMT) estimates an overall medium risk of entrainment into the interior Delta from the Sacramento River for young-of-year (YOY) spring-run (SR) Chinook salmon which is similar to the previous week.
+The Salmon Monitoring Team (SaMT) estimates an overall low risk of entrainment of juvenile natural-origin winter-run (WR) Chinook salmon into the interior Delta from the Sacramento River.
+SaMT based their determination of entrainment risk on the current distribution of WR in the Delta as well as forecasted Freeport flows and STARS entrainment modeling results.
+Based on monitoring data, hydrological conditions, and seasonal timing, SaMT estimates an overall medium risk of entrainment into the interior Delta from the Sacramento River for young-of-year (YOY) spring-run (SR) Chinook salmon which is similar to the previous week.